staircase-dev/piso/docs/release_notes/index.rst

 Release notes
 ========================

+- added :meth:`piso.isdisjoint` method, and corresponding accessor method

+ADD UNRELEASED CHANGED ABOVE THIS LINE

 **v0.1.0 2021-10-10**

-The following methods are included in the initial release of `piso`
+The following methods (and corresponding accessor methods) are included in the initial release of `piso`

 - :meth:`piso.register_accessors`
 - :meth:`piso.union`